How to apply

 Disability confident scheme

-As part of our positive approach to disability, we are proud to participate in the disability confident scheme for roles based in the UK.
+We are committed to ensuring everyone feels welcome at the British Red Cross.
+As such, we are proud to participate in the disability confident scheme for roles based in the UK.